Ina Coolbrith: Librarian

 At a literary dinner on May 5, 1874, Coolbrith was elected an honorary member of the Bohemian Club, the second of four women so honored.
 This allowed the members of the club to discreetly assist her in her finances, but their help was not enough to cover her full burden.
 Coolbrith moved to Oakland to set up a larger household for her extended family.
-Coolbrith's sister Agnes died late in 1874, and the orphaned niece and nephew continued to live with Coolbrith.
+Coolbrith's sister Agnes died late in 1874, and the orphaned niece and nephew continued to live with Coolbrith and Calla Shasta.
 Coolbrith wrote "Beside the Dead" in grief from the loss of her sister.
 Her mother Agnes died in 1876.

 To support the household, in late 1874 Coolbrith took a position as the librarian for the Oakland Library Association, a subscription library that had been established five years earlier.
 In 1878, the library was reformed as the Oakland Free Library, the second public library created in California under the Rogers Free Library Act (Eureka was first).
 Coolbrith earned a salary of $80 per month, much less than a man would have received.
 She worked 6 days a week, 12 hours a day.
 Her poetry suffered as a result.
 She published only sporadically over the next 19 years—working as Oakland's librarian was the low point of her poetic career.

 "...I named you 'Noble'.
 That is what you were to me—noble.
 That was the feeling I got from you.
 Oh, yes, I got, also, the feeling of sorrow and suffering, but dominating them, always riding above all, was noble.
 No woman has so affected me to the extent you did.
 I was only a little lad.
 I knew absolutely nothing about you.
 Yet in all the years that have passed I have met no woman so noble as you."